Hiranyaloka/mt-plugin-template-selector/README.md

 * Symbols (name) - Hyphen '-' and period '.' .
 * Wildcard - Percent '%' matches any characters, underscore "_" matches a single character.

-## WIDGET SELECTOR MENU BUILDER ##
+## WIDGET SELECTOR AND WIDGET SET MENU BUILDERS ##

-The widget menu builder is a bit simpler.
-Filtering is done soley by name:
+The widget menu builder and widget set menu builder are a bit simpler.
+Filtering is done by name:

  * `%` matches all widgets
  * `Recent%` matches all widgets beginning with "Recent"
  * `widget_`  matches 'widget1', 'widget2', widgetx', 'widgety', etc.

+ And similarly for widget set names.
+So for example, if you wanted to present a choice of several sidebar widget sets, you could for example name them sidebar_moe, sidebar_larry, and sidebar_curly.
+Then filter the selections with "sidebar_%".
+Then the entry and page forms would have a choice of those three widget sets availble to the Author.

 ### Trim Leading/Trailing Whitespace checkbox ###
 When checked, leading/trailing whitespace will be trimmed from the Outfile and Name fields.
 Default is checked.